jiajasper/fictional-octo-lamp/content/posts/splunk/index.en.md

 ✓ Improved the transparency between IT and business operation by live feeding information that was not available or was only available to IT team

 ✓ Since the dashboards were developed with maintainability in mind,the codes were easily modified into a versatile template for future projects

-Hard work eventually paid off!
-The dashboards we developed were included in a bigger application package and the whole project was a huge success!